 MULTIPLE TITLES DURING YOUR CAREER?

 Help us to help you.
-If you’ve held several titles, use your Summary statement (or Career Objective) to outline what your next role might be.
-It’s even better if your Summary statement lists the role we’re filling and touches on your experience and how it directly relates to the role we’re filling.
+If you’ve held several titles, use your summary statement to outline what your next role might be.
+It’s even better if your summary statement lists the role we’re filling and touches on your experience and how it directly relates to the role we’re filling.
 Something to keep in mind: most hiring managers don’t want a “Jack or Jill-of-All-Trades, Master-of-None.”
 They want a “Jack or Jill-of-Several-Trades, and a Master-of-Some.”
 Focus on what you want to do, and excel at doing.